 The lowest temperature that occurs in Saint Martin is 68 F (20 C).
 These temperatures usually occur at night during January and February.

-The average temperatures and rainfall for each month in Saint Martin are listed below:
+The average temperatures for each month in Saint Martin are listed below.

 Yes, there have been several hurricanes in Sint Maarten.
 Hurricanes commonly occur on the island of Saint Martin from June to November.
 The island has been majorly affected by hurricanes in the past.
 Some hurricanes that have affected Saint Martin are hurricane Luis in 1995, and hurricanes Irma and Maria in 2017.